How to Upsell in Retail: 10 Upsell and Cross-Sell Strategies to Try

 Interactive displays are essential for store success as they offer a dynamic shopping experience, insight into customer preferences, improved engagement, and influence customer behavior.
 Here’s how to make a difference:

 A personalized shopping experience leverages customer data and product preferences to recommend tailor-made product suggestions.
 It bridges the gap between reality and virtual platforms and brings a hands-on feel to the shopping experience.
-The two factors that play an active role in personalized shopping experience are:
+The two factors that play an active role in personalized shopping experiences are:

 This includes customer information, purchase history, and preferences directly affecting tailor-made product suggestions.